blackout314/pi.js/README.md

 ## Questions

 ### Why
-In the amazing javascript world we'll found many great framework, but this is the _mine_.
+In the amazing javascript world we'll found many great framework/library, but this is the _mine_.
 I hate IE and i have no plans to support it.
 IE is a ugly program (i call him virus/malware).